rclone/rclone/docs/content/docs.md

 The default is to run 4 file transfers in parallel.

+Look at --multi-thread-streams if you would like to control single file transfers.

 ### -u, --update ###

 This forces rclone to skip any files which exist on the destination